 (Clinical rounds, visual/performing art studios, student teaching, field work, etc.) One college practice course credit is defined as 3-4 hours per week of practice, or a total of 45-60 hours per semester.
 This means that a 3-credit hour practice course must represent between 135-180 total hours of academic work per semester.
 Practice courses at Mercyhurst are specified by departments and are certified to ensure that students are meeting the correct number of hours for their respective credits.

 The university uses Blackboard as its electronic delivery and learning platform.
 Blackboard is a web-based system which provides a user-friendly interface with simple point-and-click access to course content, collaborative workspaces and online resource centers.
 Online courses may be either totally available online, or a blend of classroom and online learning.
 Blended courses usually hold a number of the meetings in the classroom and additional meetings or assignments organized online.
 Blended courses are generally identified by their course number and will have an L in their course code.
 Online courses will be identified with the location code of W. Please note, students who qualify for PHEAA grants should check eligibility rules before scheduling courses coded as W.

 Clock Hour Programs

 Mercyhurst offers a limited number of programs that run on clock-hours instead of credit-hours.
 For these programs, Mercyhurst uses the clock-to-credit conversions outlined in the Federal Register (CFR 668.6 (k) and (l).).
 For our purposes, this defines a minimum of 37.5 clock hours to a credit hour.
 The Office of the Registrar and the Office for Institutional Effectiveness monitor semester offerings for compliance.
-Similarly, semester course schedule creation is a Provost Office function with input from academic departments.
+Similarly, semester course schedule creation is a function of the Office of Academic Affairs with input from academic departments.